+<!--ADULTSONLY-->

+ROADSIDE ASSISTANCE, Part 1

+By A.RedLetter

+(MF, NC, V, oral, anal)

 She drove down the tree shaded road.
 It all looked alike.
 She’d been lost for over an hour, no idea what the name of this road was or how it might lead to something familiar.
 There was no phone signal.
 There hadn’t been for ages.
 She hadn't seen a vehicle or house to stop at in, well, she didn't know how long.
 Why weren’t there any signs on these roads?
 Where were the people?
 Where was she?

 Suddenly, a tire blew.
 It was like an explosion in the quiet day.
 As if this day couldn't get any worse.
 What on earth was she going to do?
 She had never changed a tire before in her life.
 There was no one on this road.
 No one was going to help her.